SQream/sqream_docs/reference/cli/sqream_console.rst

    sqream-console> sqream worker --start 2 started sqream_single_host_worker_0 on port 5000, allocated gpu: 0
    started sqream_single_host_worker_1 on port 5001, allocated gpu: 1

+   sqream-console> sqream editor --start access sqream statement editor through Chrome http://192.168.0.100:3000

 SQream DB is now listening on port 3108 for any incoming statements.

+A user can also access the web editor (running on port ``3000`` on the SQream DB machine) to connect and run queries.